SatoryKono/ChEMBL_data_acquisition/README.md

 Replace ``path/to/targets.csv`` with a CSV containing a ``chembl_id`` column.

+The generated output will expose the same identifiers under the column ``target_chembl_id`` to align with validation schemas.

 ## Updating Dependencies

 To keep the environment current, periodically refresh the pinned